 - The verdict: our favourite is the Lamnut (a cross between a lamington and a doughnut) – chocolate covered and then dipped in coconut with a raspberry jammy centre (*wipes up the drool*).
 Otherwise you can’t beat a crème brûlée, filled with that all-important vanilla crème patissiere and covered with caramelised sugar, blowtorched to get some serious crunch.

 - Where in the world can you get your doughnut fix: various locations throughout London including Soho, Piccadilly, Victoria and Broadway Market.
-UPDATE: their first City location opened on 24.9.18 – closest tubes are Monument or Bank.
+Their first City location opened in September 2018 – closest tubes are Monument or Bank.
 Also available to order online, delivered fresh daily (ummmm how perfect is that?!?).
 Otherwise, jump onto an Air New Zealand flight to Los Angeles (sorry, Premium Economy or Business Class only), and eat yourself silly!